Weighing the Health Benefits of Soy: The Bad News

 "It's an open question whether this is bad or not," Hughes says.
 Just as in estrogen- replacement therapy, the extra estrogen provided by soy isoflavones may be beneficial to the heart and bones while potentially raising the risk for certain cancers.
 Women who have had breast cancer or whose family medical histories show a high risk for the disease should be careful about soy intake, because they may be more susceptible to estrogen-activated tumors.

 You may have heard of other studies indicating problems that arise from eating isoflavones, but the evidence is sketchy, at best.
 For instance, although some data show that soy could increase the risk of thyroid disorders, researchers agree that this threat is unlikely for anyone whose diet includes a normal amount of iodine (that is, anyone who eats ordinary table salt), unless she has a preexisting thyroid condition.
 Other results indicated an adverse effect on immune system function, but those studies involved injecting rats with dosages several times the relative amount of soy that a person would eat, Hendrich says.

-Return to Weighing the Health Benefits of Soy.
+Weighing the Health Benefits of Soy.